ifenium/Shell-Scripts-Tutorials/Notes/Linux Command.md

 After noving our script to the ***bin*** directory, we'll be all set.
 Now we just have to type our script name and our script will run.

-> PS:On some distributions, most notably Ubuntu (and other Debian-based distributions), we will need to open a new terminal session before our newly created bin directory will be recognized.
+> PS: On some distributions, most notably Ubuntu (and other Debian-based distributions), we will need to open a new terminal session before our newly created bin directory will be recognized.